gear

 There is one significant downside to the Fellow EKG, and that’s the price.
 It’s more expensive than the competitors.
 However, this model should be on your radar if money is no concern.

 There have been some reports about faulty units, but this is pretty natural with something like electric kettles.
-Heat, electricity, and water aren’t best friends, so mishaps will occur.
+Heat, electricity, and water aren’t friends, so mishaps will occur.
 It’s unfortunate given the price of the pot, but probably unavoidable.

 It seems that the vast majority of users, however, are delighted with the Fellow kettle.